-So yes, there is a certain amount of "power" you receive from being a nuclear scientist but it's not the sort of power that let's you call up the president and ask for weekend use of Air Force One (or even get bumped up to first class at the airport for free).
+There's a certain amount of social power you receive from being a nuclear scientist, but it's not the kind that allows you to call up the president and ask for weekend use of Air Force One.